yuwei-wu-k/yuwei-wu-k/README.md

 **yuwei-wu-k/yuwei-wu-k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 :octocat: I'm a Computer Science grad student at Northeastern University.
 I consider myself an enthusiastic and adaptable learner.
-Solving real-world problems in corporate environments is where I thrive, and I love taking on challenges that push my boundaries.

-:book: I have a bachelor's degree in English Literature from Tianjin Foreign Studies University in China, which allows me to bring a unique perspective to my work, combining my passion for understanding human nature with a strong analytical mindset.
+:book: I have a bachelor's degree in English Literature, which allows me to bring a unique perspective to my work, combining my passion for understanding human nature with a strong analytical mindset.

-:seedling: I'm also an active volunteer in LGBTQ and STEM education.

-:computer: I’m currently developing my skills in **full stack web development** and will start my software engineer internship this falll.
+:computer: I’m currently developing my skills in **full stack web development** and will start my software engineer internship this fall.
 Actively looking for next internship in 2024, feel free to reach out with any opportunity.